morph027/signal-gateway/README.md

 Go and get [janimo's](https://github.com/janimo/textsecure) TextSecure client.
 Check his wiki on how to get a working binary.

-As i'm a lazy bastard, the HTTP gateway potion was a quick&dirty hack for some devices which can't do proper SSH.
-However, you need PHP and a webserver to serve the page.
+As i'm a lazy bastard, the HTTP gateway potion was a quick&dirty PHP hack for some devices which can't do proper SSH.
+PHP was already running on one of my devices, so i'd choose it.
+Basically it just does an ugly system exec, you might also use CGI instead.

 ## Setup